MEDIA RESOURCE: Use Tax

 How does someone calculate what they owe?

-Use the sales and use tax rate applicable to the place in California where the item is used, stored, or otherwise consumed and apply it to the total purchase price.
+- Find the tax rate by the address of the place in California where the item is used, stored, or otherwise consumed and apply it to the total purchase price.
 This is usually the address to where the item was shipped.
 Include handling charges.

 What are the challenges of use tax compliance?